tum-gis/erosbag/crates/erosbag-cli/README.md

-# erosbag
+# erosbag-cli

-A Rust library for processing ROS2 bags.
+CLI tool for processing ROS2 bags.

 > [!WARNING]
 > The library is at an early stage of development.